DougRzz/CV/docs/index.md

 - Completed an engine system dynamic assessment using combined Nastran and MATLAB methods.
 - Performed NVH, thermo‑mechanical, and durability analyses on engine systems; transformed time‑series data to the frequency domain with NumPy.
-- Authored technical reports and work instructions for design departments and global R&D sites.

 <div>
          <span > <br></span>